signal86/alchemylangOld/README.md

 # alchemylang
-a transpiled language for designing static webpages with minimal clutter
+an unique language framework for designing static webpages with minimal clutter, written in Elixir

-single files contain javascript, html, and any imports like *tailwindcss*
+# Command Line Interface
+Alchemy provides a CLI for auto generating code and project data (inspired by scaffolding in the Ruby on Rails framework)

 # Standards: Recommended filetypes